-This experiment focuses on cirrus clouds associated with tropical convection and their impact on the environment.
-The experiment is timed to coincide with maximum rainfall and convective activity during the summer monsoon season across northern Australia.
-At the same time, a European collaboration sponsored by the Natural Environment Research Council will conduct the second phase of an experiment focused on obtaining chemical and aerosol cloud property measurements in the upper troposphere.
+This experiment focused on cirrus clouds associated with tropical convection and their impact on the environment.
+The experiment was timed to coincide with maximum rainfall and convective activity during the summer monsoon season across northern Australia.
+At the same time, a European collaboration sponsored by the Natural Environment Research Council conducted the second phase of an experiment focused on obtaining chemical and aerosol cloud property measurements in the upper troposphere.
 Cirrus are ubiquitous in the tropics, but the properties of these clouds are poorly understood.
-Therefore, a crucial product from his experiment will be a data set that produces the necessary link between tropical cirrus cloud properties and the computer models used to simulate them.
+Therefore, a crucial product from this experiment will be a dataset that produces the necessary link between tropical cirrus cloud properties and the computer models used to simulate them.